Notebook of Sand

 Religion: My faith is the primary focus of my life, influencing each part of me.
 I have been forgiven, cleansed, and empowered by Jesus Christ.
 Without him, I am a very thoughtful, competent idiot.
 With him, I am all I need to be, all I could ever hope for.
 I oppose institutional religious stagnation, but getting together with others is a good idea.
 God is real.
 Jesus Christ is his Son, and the Bible is true.
 Faith is not human effort.
 It's human choice.
 I try to be the most listening, understanding, and generous person I can.

 Education: Private school K-3.
 Home educated 4-12.
 Graduated Summa Cum Laude from Elizabethtown College in Jan 2006.
-As the 2006 Davies-Jackson Scholar, I go up to St. John's College, Cambridge University to read English in Oct 2006.
+As the 2006 Davies-Jackson Scholar, I studied English at St. John's College, Cambridge University from 2006 - 2008.

 Alum of the Elizabethtown College Honors Program, sponsored by the Hershey Company.